Start Date: Recorded phase available upon enrolment

 The course is planned to prepare you for success in the Audit and Assurance exam.
 This is our key objective.
 We assume that you have done some preparatory work prior to the commencement of the course and that we can build on this through the duration of the course.
 This assumes you have completed and passed or attained a relevant exemption from the ICAEW Certificate Assurance paper.

-The course will consist of 2 phases – a lecture-based taught phase (6 sessions) and a revision phase (6 sessions).
+The course will consist of 2 phases – a recorded phase (7 sessions) and a revision phase (6 sessions).

 Lectures will follow the content of BPP course notes and will include extensive practice on questions from the ICAEW Question Bank, even during the taught phase.